Why Did Dr. Shi and the Wuhan Institute of Virology Hide the Precursor to SARS-CoV-2?

 Executive Summary

-- The Independent Science News developed interesting questions for the Wuhan Institute of Virology regarding the hiding of the precursors to SARS-CoV-2.
+• The Independent Science News developed interesting questions for the Wuhan Institute of Virology regarding hiding the precursors to SARS-CoV-2.

 Introduction

-Dr. Shi and the Wuhan Insitute of Virology engaged in some very strange behavior obscuring the origin of the virus which most likely was the precursor or basis for SARS-CoV-2.
+Dr. Shi and the Wuhan Insitute of Virology engaged in some bizarre behavior obscuring the virus’s origin, which most likely was the precursor or basis for SARS-CoV-2.

 The Quotes